-Managed edge Kubernetes clusters are designed to bring cloud computing to edges (clients).
+Managed edge Kubernetes clusters are designed to bring cloud computing to terminal devices at the edge.
 Managed edge Kubernetes clusters can be created, managed, and maintained in the Container Service for Kubernetes (ACK) console.
 ACK is a platform that integrates cloud computing with edge computing on top of the edge computing infrastructure.
 This topic describes how to create a managed edge Kubernetes cluster in the ACK console.

-ACK, Auto Scaling (ESS), and Resource Access Management (RAM) are activated.
+ACK, Auto Scaling, and Resource Access Management (RAM) are activated.

 - Server Load Balancer (SLB) instances that are created along with an ACK cluster support only the pay-as-you-go billing method.